pinselimo/Pythas/docs/source/usage.rst

     >>> compiler.flags
     ('-O2',)

 The example shows how a ``SourceModule`` is compiled with individual compile time flags set using an existing instance of ``Compiler``.
 However, the flags set on the ``Compiler`` instance are not altered permanently.
+(Note: By far not all language extensions can be used with Pythas, consider them experimental within this framework)

 Limitations
 -----------